Animation Film Director

 Stefan Stratil was born in 1963 in Vienna/Austria.
 He studied Experimental Design and Animation with Maria Lassnig at the University of Applied Arts Vienna, and received master degree in 1992.
 Stratil’s short animations are shown at more than 70 film festivals, including Cannes, Berlinale, Rotterdam, Clermont-Ferrant, etc. He has been working on various commercials for TV and cinema, scriptwriting, illustrations and comic strips for international magazines, books and advertising.
 Since 2004, the President of ASIFA Austria (Association Internationale du Film d’Animation); ASIFA Treasurer and a member of the ASIFA Executive Board; Curator of Asifakeil, an animation-based art showroom at the MuseumsQuartier/Vienna; Lecturer of animation at Webster Vienna Private University and Webster University St. Louis/USA.

-Intermedia Artist, Professor of the Department of Information Design at the Kyoto University of Art and Design (Kyoto University of the Arts)
+Intermedia Artist, Professor of the Department of Information Design at Kyoto University of the Arts (Formerly known as Kyoto University of Art and Design)

 Born in 1965 in Tottori City, Japan.
 One of the first graduates in the Film and Video Art Course at the Kyoto College of Art, studying with Toshio Matsumoto and Nobuhiro Aihara.
 After graduation, Onishi worked for Top Studio, a total processing studio in Osaka, and was involved in planning and directing corporate promotion videos, TV commercials, opening titles for TV programs, etc. He then worked for Soft Edge, a CD-ROM production company, where he participated in the production of “Cosmology of KYOTO – A visual mindscape of old Japan”.
 After working for CG production company PD.
 Inc, and freelancing, he began his current position in 2002.